AeSix/LinuxSetup/README.md

 ## ssh-motd
 This is a simple text file, with no scripting support.
 It is read by 01-aesix to fill the welcome section.
 This has been added as a user file so the user can use it as a reminder section, or to leave a note for other persons with account access.
 This can be hosted in a non-user global area, with minor changes to the 01-aesix script, to disallow user changes.
 This goes against the spirit, however :)

+## ssh-banner
+Will not be displayed on authenticated logins provided 01-aesix motd script is being used.
+Should remain after connection close on clients which support that.
+This simply displays a message to users who fail to authenticate, either due to wrote username, password, or no authentication methods available for the user (such as disabling root login)